mco-gh/csync/README.md

     -d - Delete any files in the target tree that don't also exist in the source tree.
     -h - display this help text
+    -S - base file differences on content size only (this is faster because it avoids calculating checksums for every file but it also misses files with the same size but mutated content).
     -v - product verbose output detailing every file transferred

-    `dir-or-file` - Optional aergument specifying the source for a push operation and the destination for a pull operation.
+    dir-or-file - Optional aergument specifying the source for a push operation and the destination for a pull operation.
 If unspecified, this is assumed to be the current directory.

-    For a push (pull) operation, The explicitly or implcitly specified directory or file is recursively copied to (from) the cloud.
+    If the explicitly or implcitly specified path is a directory, the entire directory tree is recursively synched with the cloud representation.

+    Note that cscync compares the local object(s) with the cloud representation(s) and transfers data only when the two analogs differ in size (or in content, if the -c option is supplied).

 ## Examples
 Move the current directory tree on your master machine to a new virtual machine: